Things You Didn’t Know You Could Recycle (And Where to Recycle Them)

 As with the above programs, you can either collect it and drop it off at a drop off location or collect it in a box and ship the box to TerraCycle.

 If possible, wear glasses rather than contacts or switch from daily contacts to longer use contacts to lessen the amount of contact lense waste you produce.

 4. Coffee capsules

-Swopping coffee machines that use coffee capsules with ones that don’t create any waste, such as a French Press or Moka pot, and getting a reusable coffee capsule like this are way better than using coffee capsules and recycling them, but as not everyone will make this change and a lot of offices have these machines, it is great that there is an option to recycle these coffee capsules.
+Swopping coffee machines that use coffee capsules with ones that don’t create any waste, such as a French Press or Moka pot, and getting a reusable coffee capsule like this (AU) or this (US/CAN) are way better than using coffee capsules and recycling them, but as not everyone will make this change and a lot of offices have these machines, it is great that there is an option to recycle these coffee capsules.

 If your family or colleagues create coffee capsule waste, get them on to TerraCycle’s coffee capsule recycling programs.
 They have programs for Nespresso, Nescafe Dolce Gusto, L'OR, and Moccona.